ukcivil/insightforge-capstone/README.md

 ## Additional Features added to Enhance User Experience

 ### Suggested Questions and Queries Panel
 To help users interact effectively with the assistant, the app includes a collapsible **Suggested Questions and Analysis Commands** panel.
-It displays example queries based on real summaries and insights generated from the dataset.
+It displays example queries based on real summaries and insights generated from the dataset and helps guide users toward queries supported by the RAG which will improve success rates and clarity.

 **Topics include:**
 - Sales trends